Thunderbolt (siren): Design

-The Thunderbolt came in several models.
-The Model 1000 was single tone, while the Model 1000T and Model 1003 were dual tone.
-The Model 1003 also included two solenoid-operated control valves.
-They are used to create alternating steady, alternating wail, pulsed steady, and pulsed wail signals, which can be used as a fire warning.
-Otherwise, it is identical to the 1000T, but used the 5/6 rotor only.
-Although the 4/5 port rotor is compatible, it was never offered for the 1003.
-Only two 4/5 port rotor 1003's exist currently, one in Saint Paul, Nebraska, and the other in University Park, Illinois.
-The 1003 entered production in 1962, and ceased in 1990 (However, it has been recently been believed to enter production in '61).
-It is noteworthy that the 1003 was the last production unit ever built.
-The last sirens went to a township in Michigan, however all of them were removed and replaced around 2009.
+The Thunderbolt comes in several models: the Model 1000 is single tone, while the Model 1000T and Model 1003 are dual tones.
+The Model 1003 also includes two solenoid-operated control valves, which are used to create the Hi-Lo and Pulse signals, which can be used as a fire or tsunami warning.
+Otherwise, it is identical to the 1000T.

+There were also 3 types of gas powered Thunderbolts known as the System series: System 7012 is a model Thunderbolt 1000; System 7022 is a model Thunderbolt 1000T.
+It is identical to 7012, but has a dual-tone chopper.
+System 7026 uses a model Thunderbolt 1003.
+There are other system series Thunderbolts, and the only surviving ones have been converted to electric.
+The 1003 entered production in 1961 or 1962, and ceased in 1990.

+The 1003 was the last production model built.
+The last sirens went to a township in Michigan; all of them have been removed and replaced since 2009.
 Originally the Thunderbolt used a motor and an Abart gear reducer driven by pulley to drive the large spur gear which makes the projector rotate.
 The pulleys utilized 3 different belt slots to change the RPM in which the siren rotates, from 2, 4, and 8 RPM.
+According to Federal Signal, Thunderbolt sirens can reach 124–130 decibels at 3 feet (0.92 meters), when used with a blower.

 In 1980, Federal wanted to make the Thunderbolt more maintenance free, doing so by turning the motor and gear reducer to face each other and attached to make a direct drive system which rotated at 4 RPM.
 This rotator was used only on the B-series models.
 B-series units were only offered in 1980.